Issue Tracking Software System: Are Untracked Issues Hurting Your Bottom Line?

 Customer Complaints Add up

-Regardless of what industry you operate in, customer complaints can serve as a bellwether for your clientele's overall level of satisfaction.
+Regardless of your industry, customer complaints can serve as a bellwether for your clientele's overall level of satisfaction.
 If complaints are falling on deaf ears or getting lost in the shuffle, your business is losing out on a golden opportunity to address existing problems and demonstrate your commitment to the customer experience.

 According to Satmetrix, U.S. businesses lose $41 billion each year because their customer service misses the mark and doesn't adequately address consumer concerns.
 Issue tracking software can help organizations monitor customer complaints and streamline workflows so individual issues are quickly assigned, documented and addressed.
 That level of responsiveness could be the difference between placating a temporarily inconvenienced consumer and driving away a long-time customer.